ATchibo/IoT-TeamProject/README.md

 13. Make sure you have the PlantBuddy app installed on your mobile phone
 14. Run the app on your phone and follow the instructions
 15. Enjoy!

+# Using the app

+With both the app on raspberry pi and the phone running, access the sliding menu through the hamburger icon on the touch screen and press connect.
+After the QR code loads, press the "+" icon on the mobile phone and scan it.
+After successfully connecting, pressing the "Watering options" button will navigate you to the manual controls section which allow you to check the moisture, water level and start watering.